omarmiatello/telegram-api-generator/example/telegram.md

 <p>This object represents a service message about a user boosting a chat.</p>

     ChatBoostAdded(boost_count: Integer)

+<p>The background is filled using the selected color.</p>

+    BackgroundFillSolid(type: String, color: Integer)

+<p>The background is a gradient fill.</p>

+    BackgroundFillGradient(type: String, top_color: Integer, bottom_color: Integer, rotation_angle: Integer)

+<p>The background is a freeform gradient that rotates after every message in the chat.</p>

+    BackgroundFillFreeformGradient(type: String, colors: List<Integer>)

+<p>The background is automatically filled based on the selected colors.</p>

+    BackgroundTypeFill(type: String, fill: BackgroundFill, dark_theme_dimming: Integer)

+<p>The background is a wallpaper in the JPEG format.</p>

+    BackgroundTypeWallpaper(type: String, document: Document, dark_theme_dimming: Integer, is_blurred: Boolean, is_moving: Boolean)

+<p>The background is a PNG or TGV (gzipped subset of SVG with MIME type “application/x-tgwallpattern”) pattern to be combined with the background fill chosen by the user.</p>

+    BackgroundTypePattern(type: String, document: Document, fill: BackgroundFill, intensity: Integer, is_inverted: Boolean, is_moving: Boolean)

+<p>The background is taken directly from a built-in chat theme.</p>

+    BackgroundTypeChatTheme(type: String, theme_name: String)

+<p>This object represents a chat background.</p>

+    ChatBackground(type: BackgroundType)

 <p>This object represents a service message about a new forum topic created in the chat.</p>